 This document can be made available in alternative formats upon request.
 Call 651-296-2551 [voice] or 1-800-627-3529 [relay service] for assistance; or visit the Office of the State Auditor's web site: www.auditor.state.mn.us.

-For the Year Ended June 30, 2013
+For the Year Ended June 30, 2014

-Audit Practice Division

-Office of the State Auditor

-State of Minnesota
+Audit Practice Division Office of the State Auditor State of Minnesota This page was left blank intentionally.

 TABLE OF CONTENTS